 Example.
 X is a small business enterprise located in a deteriorated urban area in a foreign country and owned by members of an economically disadvantaged minority group.
 Conventional sources of funds are unwilling or unable to provide funds to X on terms it considers economically feasible.
 EO makes a loan to X bearing interest below the market rate for commercial loans of comparable risk.
 EO's primary purpose for making the loan is to encourage the economic development of such minority groups.
 The loan has no significant purpose involving the production of income or the appreciation of property.
 The loan significantly furthers the accomplishment of EO's exempt activities and would not have been made but for such relationship between the loan and EO's exempt activities.
-Accordingly, the loan is a program related investment, and EO must report it as a grant in Schedule F (Form 990), descriptions such as general support, school or hospital construction, purchase of medical supplies or equipment, purchase of school books or school supplies, provision of clothing, food, etc. In the case of specific disaster assistance, include a description of the disaster, such as tsumani or earthquake relief.
+Accordingly, the loan is a program related investment, and EO must report it as a grant in Schedule F (Form 990), Part II.